 InterContinental is one of the world’s best hotel brands with a global portfolio of hotels and resorts.
 Pioneering Travel in over 180 locations around the world for more than 70 years.
 InterContinental hotels offer luxurious rooms & suites in iconic locations.
-Brands within the InterContinental hotel group beyond the InterContinental 5 star luxury brand are, Kimpton, Regent, Hotel Indigo, Crowne Plaza, Holiday Inn, Holiday Inn Express and Voco.
+Brands within the InterContinental hotel group beyond the InterContinental 5 star luxury brand are Kimpton, Regent, Hotel Indigo, Crowne Plaza, Holiday Inn, Holiday Inn Express, and Voco.

 Book a room at any InterContinental via our luxury travel concierge and you get brilliant extra benefits at no extra cost, (plus you still get your loyalty points, just give our agent your IHG® Rewards Club number when you book).
 Our exclusive free benefits (min 2 night stay) are:

-- Guaranteed late check out (until 4pm)
+- Guaranteed late check-out

 - Complimentary breakfast for two at the hotel restaurant daily

 - Upgrade to next available room category (subject to availability on arrival)

-- Free wi-fi on unlimited devices
+- Free Wi-Fi on unlimited devices

 - Turn down service